 Traineeships in the European Parliament

-As part of Parliament’s commitment to honouring journalists who were killed during the exercise of their work, the Directorate General for Communication (Directorate for Media) offers a number of Schuman traineeships in memory of Ján Kuciak, the Slovakian investigative journalist who was murdered in February 2018.
+As part of Parliament’s commitment to honouring journalists who were killed during the exercise of their work, the Directorate-General for Communication offers a number of Schuman traineeships in memory of Ján Kuciak, the Slovak investigative journalist who was murdered in February 2018.

 Applicants for a Schuman traineeship must:

 - be nationals of a Member State of the European Union or an accession/candidate country (a very limited number of traineeships to nationals of other countries can also be offered);

 - have a thorough knowledge of one of the official EU languages and a very good knowledge of a second (citizens of non-Member States must have a very good knowledge of either English, French or German);